The link between neurological conditions and infections is poorly understood, but it is not a new theory.

 It can be a relief when you finally identify a name and cause for your condition, but still can become incredibly frustrating when you run into problems and disappointment with the available treatment..

-Conventional treatment for PANDAS may include penicillin treatment, immunoglobulin therapy, plasmapheresis as well as tonsillectomy.
+Conventional treatment for PANDAS may include penicillin treatment, immunoglobulin therapy (medical therapy exists & is a separate entity, but natural supplements can include Mega IgG2000 or MegaMucosa by Microbiome Labs), plasmapheresis as well as tonsillectomy.
 The rise of antibiotic resistance, however, as well as the questionable effectiveness of both plasmapheresis (6) and tonsillectomy (7), have made outcomes complicated.

 So while conventional approaches may be limited, alternative approaches may offer some clues to what’s missing in care.